EmAstro/ESOAsg/doc/archive_observations.rst

     # print the result on terminal
     alma_query.result_from_query.pprint()

-The module `archive_observations` provides a set of functions to help an user to search and download for data without explicitly creating a TAP query.
+The module `archive_observations` provides a set of functions to help a user to search and download for data without explicitly creating a TAP query.

 Some examples